 4. CONSULTATIONS WITH GOVERNMENTS

-The Work Track discussed the role of the GAC and the role of individual national and local governments in the evaluation of TLD applications.
-In the 2012 application round, the GAC, which is comprised of individual governments, could provide consensus advice on any application to the ICANN Board, as described in Module 3 of the Applicant Guidebook.
-Individual governments had two roles in the application process with respect to applications for geographic strings:
+The Work Track discussed the role of the GAC and the role of national and local governments in the evaluation of TLD applications.
+In the 2012 application round, the GAC could provide consensus advice on any application to the ICANN Board, as described in Module 3 of the Applicant Guidebook.
+In addition to acting collectively through GAC advice, governments had the following roles in the application process with respect to applications for geographic strings:

 A member of the GAC could provide an Early Warning on a New gTLD application, including but not limited to an application for a geographic name.
 This was a notice that an application was seen as potentially sensitive or problematic by one or more governments.
 An Early Warning was not a formal objection, nor did it directly lead to a process that could result in rejection of the application.